Distance Learning Expectations and Agreements

 Will distance learning students be using physical textbooks?

 We anticipate some classes will be using textbooks, but most classroom material will be online.
+School materials will need to be picked up at the library.

 Will students need to have a home printer?
 Scanner?
 Or will printed materials be available for pick up at school?